Poso Kota

 Poso Kota is a district in Poso Regency, Central Sulawesi, Indonesia.
-Along with the neighboring districts of North and South Poso Kota, it makes up the capital region of Poso Regency, Poso, covering 56.57 km2 with a population of 49,334 in mid 2022.
+Along with the neighboring districts of North Poso Kota (situated to the east of Poso Kota) and South Poso Kota, it makes up the capital region of Poso Regency, Poso, which covers a combined area of 56.57 km2 with a population of 47,592 in mid 2024.

-With a population of 25,288 inhabitants, and a population density of 1,864 per km^{2} in 2024, Poso Kota is the most densely populated and most populous district in Poso Regency.
+With a population of 24,025 inhabitants, and a population density of 2,153 per km^{2} in 2024, Poso Kota is the most densely populated and most populous district in Poso Regency.
 With an area of only 11.16 km2, Poso Kota is also the smallest district in the regency, with only 0.16% of the total area of Poso Regency.